Admin Guide Help

 • view-clients

-Specifically, for federated authentication, a client role needs to be created with audience mappers to all clients that needs to use this feature.
-The role is then to be assigned to these clients as default client role.
-This allows their access token contains the others as audience.
+For federated authentication, a client role must be created with audience mappers for all clients that need to support this feature.
+This role should then be set as a default client role for those clients.
+By doing so, their access tokens will automatically include the necessary audiences.
 An example is:

 keycloak-audience-client-role.png